 Now an entire day has passed and nothing has happened.
 One of the administrative staff who speaks a little English suggests Pete get a blood pressure check.
 He looks too red.
 No, really?

 I still can’t breathe, but I’m pissed.
-I take my computer from Pete’s backpack, fire up Google Voice and harangue an insurance adjuster in the US.
+I take my computer from Pete’s backpack, fire up Google Voice and harangue our Allianz Insurance adjuster in the US.
 I can hear the shock in the poor guy’s voice when I tell him who and where I am.
 They promise to take over with the clinic administration, and I’m thankful.
 I disconnect, exhausted.

 We can’t totally be sure because of the language barrier, but we’re still not getting any answers.
 “I think you’re going to have to go Turkish on them,” I say to Pete.
 This is the verbal shorthand we have for the loud insistence we’ve found necessary to employ in certain locations when there is a cultural difference requiring “encouragement.”
 This is not our nature but if you don’t insist in certain places, you often don’t get.